dev-timm/prio-butler/README.md

 #### Interaction Style

-To bring more life into the application, prio butler was designed in a way that the users feel like they interact with another human.
+To bring more life into the application, prio butler was designed in a way that the users feel like they are interacting with another human.
 “Alfred”, the personal butler, leads the users through the application until they decide to close it.
-Therefore, it is intended that the user enters short words to navigate through the app instead, for example, numbers in front of the options.
+Therefore, it is generally intended that the user enters short words to navigate through the app instead, for example, numbers in front of the options.

 ## Features